 Professor John Boyages

-John is a cancer specialist with over 35 years of experience in the diagnosis and treatment of breast cancer and DCIS.
-He is the Professor of Breast Oncology at Macquarie University Hospital in Sydney and founding director of the ALERT lymphoedema program.
+John is a cancer specialist with over 36 years of experience in the diagnosis and treatment of breast cancer and DCIS.
+He is founding director of the ALERT lymphoedema program and consults at ICON Cancer Centre (Appointments: Call 02-94804200 or email@example.com)

 John trained at Westmead Hospital (University of Sydney) and the Dana Farber Cancer Institute (Harvard University) in Boston.
 He is a radiation oncologist and his opinion is regularly sought for complex breast cancer problems by patients and other specialist doctors.
 His patients find him to be an expert clinician, with extensive experience with the ability to explain problems simply to give hope, reassurance and calming accurate information.